 Juggling a family with study brings its own unique set of challenges to undertaking a postgraduate or research degree at the ANU.
 While we are working with the ANU to improve the services available to parents, there are some services and tips that can make the transition into study and your life with your family in Canberra a little easier.

-Earlier this year we undertook a Parents Survey and found quite a few areas where we need to be working harder with the university, and significant information gaps which this page seeks to fill.
-If you still have questions about being a student and a parent, please contact our office on email@example.com.
+In 2017 & 2018 we undertook Parents Surveys and found quite a few areas where we need to be working harder with the university, and significant information gaps which this page seeks to fill.
+If you still have questions about being a student and a parent, please contact our office on firstname.lastname@example.org.

 Children in the Classroom